intel-analytics/BigDL-2.x/docs/docs/ProgrammingGuide/text-matching.md

 For ranking, the model can be trained pairwisely with the following steps:

 1. Read train relations.
 See [here](../APIGuide/FeatureEngineering/relation/#read-relations) for more details.
-2. Read text1 and text2 corpus as TextSet and do preprocessing transformations.
+2. Read text1 and text2 corpus as TextSet.
+See [here](../APIGuide/FeatureEngineering/text/#read-texts-from-csv-file) for more details.
+3. Preprocess text1 and text2 corpus.
+See [here](../APIGuide/FeatureEngineering/text/#textset-transformations) for more details.
-3. Generate all relation pairs from train relations.
+4. Generate all relation pairs from train relations.
 Each pair is made up of a positive relation and a negative one of the same id1.
 During the training process, we intend to optimize the margin loss within each pair.
 We provide the following API to generate a `TextSet` for pairwise training: